kanidm/kanidm/kanidm_book/src/client_tools.md

 Now you can take some time to look at what commands are available - please [ask for help at any time](https://github.com/kanidm/kanidm#getting-in-contact--questions).

-## Authenticating a user with the command line

-To authenticate as a user for use with the command line, you need to use the `login` command to establish a session token.

-    kanidm login --name USERNAME
-    kanidm login --name admin

-Once complete, you can use kanidm without reauthenticating for a period of time for administration.

 ## Kandim configuration

 You can configure kanidm to help make commands simpler by modifying ~/.config/kanidm OR /etc/kanidm/config